 The premolars are the teeth which are located after the canines and before the molars.
 In total, there are eight premolars in the mouth of a person, two on the right side maxilla, and two on the left side maxilla, two on the right side mandible and two on the left side mandible.
-These premolars are called:
+These are the premolars that requires Diagnosis and Treatment of Bilateral Premolar:

 - Maxillary first premolar